-Families can talk about The Book of Negroes' central heroine and her worthiness as a role model.
+Families can talk about The Book of Negroes' main character and whether she's a role model.
 What qualities make Aminata such a compelling character, and what's the source of her power and strength?
-How does she relate to other characters -- both male and female -- in her world?
+How does she relate to other characters in her world?

 How does The Book of Negroes compare to other depictions of slavery on TV and in movies, particularly Roots, which was equally groundbreaking in its own time?
 Does Negroes bring any new ideas to the table?
 What, if anything, did you see that surprised you?

-How does Aminata's story relate to the current state of racial affairs in the United States and beyond?
-How is racism today different from what it was 250 years ago?
-How much has changed, and has much has stayed the same?
+How does Aminata's story relate to the current state of race/racism in the United States and beyond?
+How much has changed, and how much has stayed the same?